 Let Them Come

 Harry Potter thought that he would like being a nobody again.
-In the wizarding world, Harry was special, and although he hated to admit it, he had become used to it.
-During his sixth year at Hogwarts School of Witchcraft and Wizardry, he had in fact become a celebrity.
-As he anonymously sat on a park bench one warm July afternoon, not far from his home on Privet Drive, Harry realized that he could not easily adjust to being a nobody again.
+In the wizarding world, he was special, and although he hated to admit it, he had become used to it.
+During his sixth year at Hogwarts School of Witchcraft and Wizardry, Harry had in fact become a celebrity.
+Now as he anonymously sat on a park bench one warm July afternoon, not far from his home in the colorless town of Little Whinging, Harry realized that he could not easily adjust to being a nobody again.

 Harry's brief conversations with Vernon and Petunia Dursley, his uncle and aunt, had been thankfully mundane.
-They had not inquired about the recent events at Hogwarts, and Harry felt no inclination to bring up the subject.
+They did not inquire about the recent events at Hogwarts, and Harry felt no inclination to bring up the subject.
 All three of them knew that this summer would be his last at 4 Privet Drive, and an unspoken understanding arose to avoid confrontation.
-Harry's cousin, Dudley, did not join in this pact, however, and when Dudley appeared in the house, which rarely occurred, he glared at Harry with hatred in his eyes.
-Harry returned the glare with intense green eyes, and Dudley ultimately would look away.
+Harry's cousin, Dudley, did not join in this pact, however, and when Dudley on rare occasions appeared in the house, he glared at Harry with hatred in his eyes.
+Harry returned the glare with intense green eyes, and his cousin ultimately would look away.
 Dudley and his gang all had run-ins with the local police and had to be a bit more careful in their delinquency, but they still craved a good beating when they could find it.

 "What are you doing here, freak?"
-Dudley often called Harry "freak" in front of his friends but never explained why.
+Dudley bellowed more loudly than necessary.
+He often called Harry "freak" in front of his friends but never explained why.

 "I'm sitting on a park bench."
-Harry replied calmly.
+Harry replied calmly and quietly.

 "I don't think we like you 'round here.
-Better clear out if you don't want us to rearrange your face."
+Better clear out if you don't want us to rearrange your face," Dudley threatened, his mates sneering by his side.

-Dudley hoped for a different response, but regardless of the consequences he could not back down in front of his friends.
+Dudley hoped for a different response, but regardless of the consequences with the law and his parents, he could not back down in front of his friends.

-"Let's talk about this for a minute, Dudders," Harry almost whispered as he stood up and walked out of earshot of the others.
+"Let's talk about this for a minute, Dudders," Harry suggested quietly as he stood up and walked out of earshot of the others.
 Dudley reluctantly followed.

-"You can't use that thing when you're out of school, I know that, " Dudley sputtered, "Don't think you can scare me with it."
+"You can't use that thing when you're out of school, I know that," Dudley sputtered, "Don't think you can scare me with it."
+Harry smiled for a moment, but his eyes retained their intensity.

 "There are a couple of things you should know, cousin.
-First, I have the right to use this thing, it's called a wand by the way, to defend myself, and if you and your aardvarks come after me, I swear Dudley, I will turn you into a ferret.
-Yes, I know how to do it.
+First, I have the right to use this thing, it's called a wand by the way, to defend myself, and if you and your aardvarks come after me, I swear Dudley, I'll turn you into a ferret.
+I've seen it done before, and it's quite amusing.
 Then I'll take this wand and bounce you up and down like a basketball."
-Harry managed to sneer and smile at the same time, remembering Mad Eye Moody doing the same to Draco Malfoy in his fourth year at Hogwarts.
+Harry managed to sneer and smile at the same time, fondly remembering Mad Eye Moody (actually the imposter Moody) doing the same to Draco Malfoy in his fourth year at Hogwarts.
 Inwardly Harry felt pleased that he now possessed the capability to perform the same act.
-Dudley's expression did not change, but his face paled.
+Dudley's expression remained impassive, but his face paled.

 Harry continued, "Another thing you should know is that I will be of age on my birthday in two weeks, which means that I can do any magic I want without getting in trouble.
-So if you or your buddies so much at touch me, I promise you that I will use some spells on you that you don't even want me to describe.
-There's a good one called Sectumsempra that would be perfect for you - cuts you up all over, makes you scream like a little baby.
+So if you or your buddies so much as lay a finger on me, I promise you that I will use some spells on you that you don't even want me to describe.
 It's up to you, cousin."
 Dudley refused to look into Harry's intense green eyes, instead backing away from his cousin and turning towards his friends.

 Returning to his bench, Harry repositioned himself to resume his thoughts, only to feel someone sit down on the bench.
 He could see noone.